kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 3) Notify the retry parent of the child,
 4) Update the retry_toggle field

+#### Won't do
+* Prevent multiple in-flight retries of the same original job to prevent the user from wasting their own resources (and the queues resources)
+* Add retry_number field

+## New priority
+* Create a retry_jobs field, and expose list in api, and a T/F completeness toggle
+* Non blocking job submission / (Possibly htcondor submit)
+* Add failure conditions in run method
+* Add thread to perform actions based on toggle

 ### Questions

-#To Be Answered
+#### Answered:
 #### Q: should the number of retries of a job be limited, and if so, where? e.g. a max_retries field in the parent job? wait and see whether people attempt to rerun jobs that have already failed nine zillion times?
-A: Unknown TBD

-#### Q: Preventing the same params from being re-run
+A: Make a ticket for this and add to backlog

+#### Q: How do we prevent jobs with identical parameters from being rerun more than once within a retry_jobs request?
-A: We have decided to allow it
+A: We have decided to allow multiple jobs with the same params to be re-run in the same `retry_jobs` request.

-#### Q: Finding the most recent run of the job: I would very much like to avoid anything involving iterating over a chain of jobs before you can find the most recent run or the original run -- we can come up with better data structures than that!
-A: Unknown TBD, maybe the frontend does it?

-#### Q: It might be best to always submit a git commit for the module, maybe?
-A: (This could be a narrative ticket)
+#### Q: How do we find the most recent retry of a job?
+A: The client using the ee2 API would have to figure it out using the `retry_parent` and job creation date fields.
+(Unless we added other fields to help with this)

+#### Q: How do we ensure that the app version is correctly run each time when submitting from the narrative?
+A: We would need to change the narrative to submit the git commit hash instead of a version tag

 #### Q: How do we handle DB consistency during retry failure?
 Looks like the options are
-* implement db integrity checks and two-phase commits for making the relationships between a job, its retry parent, and the batch container
+* implement db integrity checks and two-phase commits for making the relationships between a job, its `retry_parent`, and the batch container
 * accept that the db info may be incomplete and write workarounds into the clients
 * (upgrade to Mongo 4.4 for better transaction support)

+##### Q: Do we want to support ResourceRequirements
+A: Probably not in the short term

 #### Q: how to prevent incorrect parent-child relationships being created -- should the client be allowed to specify a parent ID?
 Is it currently possible to add a new child to a parent job if the child is a new job, rather than an existing job ID / set of params that is being rerun?
-A: Not necessarily relevant to this endpoint, more of a run_job_batch endpoint question.
+A: Not necessarily relevant to this endpoint, more of a `run_job_batch` endpoint question.
 Currently the `retry_parent` and `parent_job_id` are looked up from the ee2 record on retry, and not specified in this endpoint.

 #### Shorter Q and A